 I had ordered the latest Danforth BD80XP compressor that they say uses less power, along with a fully programmable remote electronic thermostat.
 Sea Frost built and shipped my order in one week.
 The cost was $2312.00

-Before installing the holding plates I decided to repair a few chips in the fiberglass and paint the box with two pot epoxy paint that made the inside look new.
+Before installing the holding plates I decided to repair a few chips in the fiberglass and paint the box with two pot epoxy paint, that made the inside look new.

 I found the installation to be quite straightforward.
 I screwed the plates to both sides of the box using the special fasteners supplied, that hold them clear of the wall of the box about 1/4” inch to permit all round circulation.
 Then I drilled a 1” inch hole through the side of the box and passed the pipes and thermostat wires though.
 The trickiest pipes to fit were the ones that connect the holding plates together inside the box.
 I followed the detailed pipe connecting instructions and managed it with no loss of freon.
 The other end of the pipes connect to the compressor unit.

-I then wired the electronics into my 12-volt distribution board circuit with a 30-amp breaker marked “freezer.”
+I then wired the electronics into my 12-volt distribution board circuit with a 30-amp breaker marked “Freezer.”

-Finally, on further advice from my trusty Cruising Forum friends I lined the inside of the freezer box with 1/4” inch thick bubble wrap, with foil on both sides.
+Finally, on further advice from my trusty Cruising Forum friends, I lined the inside of the freezer box with 1/4” inch thick bubble wrap, with foil on both sides.
 This is used to line freezers and ice boxes in RV’s and easily removable for cleaning.
-I also fitted a ball valve on the water drain pipe in the bottom of the box to prevent even the slightest amount of cold escaping down the pipe.
+I also fitted a ball valve on the water drain-pipe in the bottom of the box to prevent even the slightest amount of cold escaping down the pipe.

-Amazingly, when the moment of reckoning arrived everything started to hum with no leaks and was also amazingly quiet.
+Amazingly, when the moment of reckoning arrived everything started to hum with no leaks, and was also amazingly quiet.
 The holding plates immediately started to get cold to the touch and after about two hours we found ourselves with a superb little freezer, that stays at 26F all the time.

 It is certainly one of my better modifications to our good old boat